Dollar strengthens; euro falls ahead of ECB meeting

 The central bank delivers its policy decision at 1145 GMT and ECB President Christine Lagarde holds a news conference at 1230 GMT.

-The dollar rose around 0.3% against a basket of currencies, having weakened in the last week as global markets grew more optimistic about an economic recovery =USD.
-The U.S. currency began strengthening in overnight trading but picked up more sharply from around 0600 GMT.
+The dollar rose around 0.2% against a basket of currencies, having weakened in the last week as global markets grew more optimistic about an economic recovery =USD.
+The U.S. currency began strengthening in overnight trading, picked up more sharply between 0600 GMT and 0840 GMT, then started weakening again.

 Australian retail sales suffered a historic plunge in April while the trade surplus narrowed as the coronavirus battered the economy, leaving the nation facing its worst ever contraction in the current quarter.